DATA-BACKED GUIDE · UPDATED JULY 2026

 - Private fees reflect running a small clinical business: staff, premises, sterilisation and expensive equipment all have to be paid for.

-- A big driver of private spending is simply that people cannot find an NHS dentist taking new patients.
+- A big driver of private spending is simply that people cannot find an NHS dentist taking new patients, so private becomes the only route to being seen at all.

-- Higher fees do not always mean better care, so it is worth comparing the real prices below.
+- Higher fees do not always mean better care, so it is worth comparing the real prices below before you assume the priciest quote is the safest one.

 Published and surveyed prices